Twila-Digital/twila-credicarro-documentation/README.md

 ## 🚀 Deployment

-Changes are automatically deployed when merged to the `main` branch, through the Mintlify GitHub integration.
+Changes are automatically deployed when merged to the `production` branch, through the Mintlify GitHub integration.

 See [Mintlify GitHub App Documentation](https://mintlify.com/docs/settings/github) for more information.